Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With so much riding on the bar exam, a lot of students turn to Critical Pass to supplement their comprehensive bar prep course with the company’s flashcards.
 But with a pretty hefty price tag for a bar prep supplement, many wonder whether Critical Pass’ portable summaries of black letter law rules and elements are worth it.
 We explore just that question and evaluate the flashcards from Critical Pass in this detailed review.

-To start, Critical Pass essentially offers three primary prep resources – MBE flashcards, MEE Essay flashcards, and NCBE-licensed MBE practice questions.
+To start, Critical Pass essentially offers three primary prep resources – MBE flashcards, MEE Essay flashcards, MPT flashcards, and quiz questions.
 However, between the varying bundles of access and format, there’s about a dozen different options to choose from.
-And please do note: Critical Pass also offers law school flashcards for 1L’s, and we provide our thoughts on those below, but the meat of this review will cover the bar prep materials.

 And when I say there’s a bunch of different options, I mean it.
 It’s almost overwhelming for such a simple product offering.
 You can choose MBE flashcards in hardcopy format, digital format, with practice material, without, with MBE Essay flashcards, or without.
 You get the picture.
 They bundle their three or so main products a dozen different ways.

-But no matter how Critical Pass packages their products, they offer real bang for your buck value in my eyes.
-Their MBE digital-only flashcards start at around at $80 (pre-discount) and go up from there to $300 for the primo package with hardcopy and digital MBE and MEE flashcards, as well as access to official MBE practice questions.
+Their MBE digital-only flashcards start at around at $105 and go up from there to around $300 for the primo package with hardcopy and digital MBE and MEE flashcards.

 Critical Pass MBE Flashcards Review